 As I mentioned earlier, I plan on taking you on this journey with me and sharing any successes or problems I encounter along the way.

-If you found this post interesting, please like and share across social media or send it to your friends.
+If you found this post about investing for beginners interesting, please like and share across social media or send it to your friends.
 I’d also love to hear your experiences, particularly if you’re embarking on a similar journey!
 What are your top tips on how to start investing?